castwide/vscode-solargraph/README.md

     gem 'solargraph', group: :development

-Run `bundle install` and use `bundle exec yard gems` to generate the documentation.
-This process documents cached or vendored gems, or even gems that are installed from a local path.

-In order to access intellisense for bundled gems, you'll need to start the language server with Bundler by setting the `solargraph.useBundler` option to `true`.
+Start the language server with Bundler by setting the `solargraph.useBundler` option to `true`.
+The language server will automatically map your bundle's gems.

 > Note: solargraph.bundlerPath should be an absolute path to bundler executable.